-It is worthwhile noting that $\lambda_j$'s could be different for every local machine.
-We also note that the $\lambda_j$'s always exist.
-To see this, we observe that the resulting estimator $\hat{\vect{\theta}}_j(\lambda)$ is $\vect{0}$ if $\lambda$ is sufficiently large.
-This implies that the set in the right hand side of \eqref{eq:lambda_set} is always nonempty.
-For the implementation of (\ref{eq:local_Lasso}), we can use the LARS algorithm \citep{efron_hastie_etal.2004aos} since it obtains all the solution paths efficiently.
-Hence the choice of $\lambda_{j}$ can be implemented very fast.
+It is worth noting that $\lambda_j$'s could be different for every local machine.
+It should also be noted that the $\lambda_j$'s always exist.
+To demonstrate this, we observe that the resulting estimator $\hat{\vect{\theta}}_j(\lambda)$ is $\vect{0}$ if $\lambda$ is sufficiently large.
+This implies that the set on the right-hand side of \eqref{eq:lambda_set} is always nonempty.
+For the implementation of (\ref{eq:local_Lasso}), we can use the LARS algorithm \citep{efron_hastie_etal.2004aos} because it obtains all the solution paths efficiently.
+Hence the choice of $\lambda_{j}$ can be quickly implemented.